-The SOMAH PA will publish and update the incentive budget for each IOU to the California Distributed Generation Statistics (CalDGStats) website (californiadgstats.ca.gov) based on each quarter's GHG auction revenues, following the Commission's authorization to release Energy Resource Recovery Account (ERRA) funds in the cases of PG&E, SCE, and SDG&E, or Energy Cost Adjustment Clause (ECAC) funds in the cases of PacifiCorp and Liberty.
-The budget information will include all program dollars collected to date, by fiscal year, and identify encumbered program funds and available program funds.
+The SOMAH PA will publish and update the incentive budget for each IOU to the California Distributed Generation Statistics (CalDGStats) website (californiadgstats.ca.gov) based on each quarter's GHG auction revenues, as soon as the Commission authorizes ERRA/ECAC funds to be released for this program.
+The budget information will include all program dollars collected to date, by fiscal quarter, and identify encumbered program funds and available program funds.
 Any unused funds in one program year will roll over to become available in the next program year.

-Because incentive amounts are specifically capped by each IOU territory, the SOMAH program will have five individual reservation queues and up to five waitlist queues, as further described in Section 4.1, Application Pipeline Management.
-Reservations must meet the milestone requirements in order to maintain the reservation, as detailed in Section 4.2 Application Process.
+Because incentive amounts are specifically capped by each IOU territory, the SOMAH program will have five individual reservation queues and up to five waitlist queues, as further described in Section 4.9, Waitlist Process.
+Reservations must meet the milestone requirements in order to maintain the reservation, as detailed in Section 4, Application Forms and Documentation for SOMAH Projects.
 The CalDGStats website will be updated weekly with information related to incentives reserved and remaining in each IOU territory.

-While this version of the SOMAH Handbook is in force, there will be no limits on the number of applications any one entity (including property owner/operators, contractors, developers, etc.) may submit.
-As part of the initial program evaluation that commenced in 2020, this process will be assessed and may be modified to place limits on an entity's participation, if deemed necessary for efficient program functioning and attainment of broad public policy objectives, such as, but not limited to, contractor diversity or the geographic distribution of project sites throughout the state.
+At the program onset, there will be no limits on the number of applications any one entity (including property owner/operators, contractors, developers, etc.) may submit.
+At the program evaluation in 2020, this process will be assessed and may be modified to place capacity limits on the number of applications any one entity can hold at once, if deemed necessary for efficient program functioning and attainment of broad public policy objectives, such as the geographic distribution of project sites throughout the state.
+Any decision around capacity limits, such as instating a lottery, quota, or other similar system, will be made in tandem with the Commission, the SOMAH PA and stakeholders, and reflected in a Handbook modification.
+In the event such a lottery or quota system is enacted, any unreserved projects potentially on waitlists at that time may be required to reapply under the new system.

-1.1.5 Capacity Targets
+1.1.2 Megawatt (MW) Targets

-The statutorily determined capacity goal for SOMAH is at least 300 MW CEC-AC of interconnected capacity by no later than December 31, 2030.
+The statutorily-determined MW goal for SOMAH is at least 300 MW CEC-AC of interconnected capacity by no later than December 31, 2030.
 In order to guarantee that there is sufficient incentive funding for the program to reach its 300 MW capacity goal, incentive levels may be adjusted at various points in the program.
-A third-party program evaluation that commenced in 2020 is the first scheduled point at which the incentive structure will be assessed by the Commission and may be modified.
+A third-party program evaluation planned for 2020 is the first scheduled point at which the incentive structure will be assessed by the Commission and may be modified.

-1.1.6 Incentive Overview
+1.1.3 Incentive Structure

-SOMAH provides fixed, upfront, capacity-based incentives for qualifying solar energy systems, using the Expected Performance Based Buydown (EPBB) methodology, as detailed in Section 3, SOMAH Incentive Structure.
+SOMAH provides fixed, up front, capacity-based incentives for qualifying solar energy systems, using the Expected Performance Based Buydown (EPBB) methodology, as detailed in Section 3, SOMAH Incentive Structure.
 The EPBB incentive is paid based on verified solar energy system characteristics such as location, system size, shading, and orientation.
-At least 51% of the system's electric output must directly offset tenant load and be provided to tenants in the form of virtual net energy metering (VNEM) bill credits, as further detailed in Section 2.2, General Eligibility Guidelines.
-The amount of the incentive for SOMAH depends on the capacity of the installed system, the energy percentage split between tenant and common area serving-load, and the other funding resources that the project may leverage, such as the Federal Investment Tax Credit (ITC) and Low-income Housing Tax Credit (LIHTC).
+The amount of the incentive for SOMAH depends on the capacity of the installed system, the energy percentage split between tenant and common area serving-load, and the other funding resources that the project may leverage, such as the Federal Investment Tax Credit (ITC) and Low-income Housing Tax Credits (LIHTC).